|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Clearly, had Isaiah been David's first African-American client, he may have had much more difficulty approaching his case.
 As you have probably experienced, the best way for supervisees to develop a constructive multi-cultural perspective is to ensure that they have exposure to clients of a wide array of cultural and ethnic backgrounds.
 In my experience, this varied exposure allows supervisees to develop the ability to discriminate the relative effects of cultural and intrapsychic elements on the development of a disorder, the construction of a treatment program, and evaluation of the client’s behavior within the treatment.

-On this track, we have discussed three common perspectives in multi-cultural counseling.
+In this section, we have discussed three common perspectives in multi-cultural counseling.
 We also discussed techniques by which to encourage the growth of multicultural counseling skills within supervisees.

 Others who bought this Supervision Course